corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

     }
 ```

-This design addresses the outstanding issues in regard to being able to extend a contract with multiple commands, and being able to give command's names that make sense in the context that they're used; for example:
+This design addresses the outstanding issues in regard to being able to extend a contract with multiple commands, and being able to assign names to commands that make sense in the context that they're used.
+For example:

 ```kotlin